 The forecast supply cost also considers the uncertainty associated with actual market prices and actual market demand as both are subject to random effects.
 Consequently, a minor adjustment is made to the RPP supply cost to account for the fact that these random effects are more likely to increase than to decrease supply costs during the forecast period.
 This adjustment was determined to be \$1.00/MWh (or 0.100 cents per kWh).

-Without this adjustment, the RPP would be expected to end the year with a small debit variance.
-Prior to the OFHP Act, an additional adjustment factor was included in the RPP to "clear" the difference between the actual and forecast cost of supplying electricity to all RPP consumers recorded in the IESO's RPP-related variance account.
-The IESO has not tracked this variance since RPP prices started to be set under the OFHP Act, and the OEB has again adopted a value of \$0.00 as the current balance in the IESO's RPP-related variance account.
-Adjustments related to the IESO's RPP-related variance account will be considered when the OEB next sets RPP prices.
+1 On March 21, 2019, the government introduced Bill 87, the Fixing the Hydro Mess Act, 2019.
+If passed, the provisions of the OFHP Act under which the OEB has been setting RPP prices since July 1, 2017 will be repealed.